cleanstart-dev/cleanstart-security-advisories/README.md

 - OSV Schema: https://ossf.github.io/osv-schema/

 ## Reporting Vulnerabilities
-Feel free to report security issues by writing to us to security@cleanstart.com_
+Feel free to report security issues by writing to us to security@cleanstart.com.

 Alternatively, you can raise a security issue in this repository also.

 ## About CleanStart Security